 In Year 9, students study the various types of comedy, with a focus on Physical Comedy, and devise routines through improvisation and workshopping.

-The Year 10 Drama Program prepares Northpine students for the senior pathway of Drama.
-An emphasis is placed on students developing their forming and performance skills, as well as gaining a solid understanding of the elements of drama.
+In the Year 10 Drama Program, an emphasis is placed on students developing their forming and performance skills, as well as gaining a solid understanding of the subject.
 Students’ ability to respond to drama works is also developed as an integral part of refining their drama making.

 Students expand on their understanding of physical comedy through a focus on the ancient style of Commedia dell’Arte.
 Students then develop an appreciation for Asian forms of theatre and undergo Suzuki method actor training to prepare them for a physical theatre interpretation of an Elizabethan text.

 The Senior Drama Program is designed for students who have a love for drama and can demonstrate capability in the areas of forming, presenting and responding to drama.